kittyschulz/pile_design/README.md

-## Pile Design
+## Pile Design with Python

-Python functions for pile design.
+Quickly calculate the Geotechnical and Structural design parametersfor deep foundation systems!

+Design methods are implemented from methods and empirical formulas in Poulos & Davis (1974) and modified for modern computing.